erroronline1/caro/readme.md

 * revoke a possible *incorporated*-state and
 * set the product *active and available* or *inactive*.

 On setting any of these, similar products can be selected to apply this setting to as well.
-The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [setup.ini](#runtime-variables)).
+The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [config.ini](#runtime-variables)).

 ![vendor manager screenshot](http://toh.erroronline.one/caro/vendor%20manager.png)